 There has been a reduction in the number of items on the menu in the new FET Blackboard Module Template for 2019/20 from 13 to 10.
 Figure 1 below shows what happens when the 2018/19 module template is copied into the new 2019/20 module template; it creates a longer list of 15 menu items (because the old menu items from last year are added to the new items for this year).
-If you perform a full course copy, your new module run may look something like this, and will require quite a bit of editing to remove superfluous content.
+If you perform a full course copy, your new module run may look something like this, and will require quite a bit of editing to remove redundant or duplicate content.

 Figure 1: Course copy of old template on to new module template

 - Menu items in the red box will require deleting as they are from the old template.